Science: Data-Driven Discovery

 People: Investigator Awards

-In November 2014 we launched a portfolio of awards aimed at catalyzing new data-driven scientific discoveries through $21 million in grants to the academic institutions of fourteen highly talented researchers.
-These Moore Investigators in Data-Driven Discovery will strengthen support for data scientists in academia and create greater opportunities for working between disciplines.
+The aim of our investigator awards has been to catalyze new data-driven scientific discoveries and highlight the value of a new type of data-driven scientist through $21 million in grants to the academic institutions of fourteen highly talented researchers.
+These investigators in data-driven discovery will strengthen support for data scientists in academia and create greater opportunities for working between disciplines (scroll down to read more about each investigator).
 The awards support sustained collaborations among data science researchers to build on one another's work, capitalize on the best practices and tools, and create solutions that can be used more broadly by others.

-The Practices strategy focuses on creation, transfer and dissemination of readily usable innovative tools, knowledge and techniques for engaging in data-driven scientific research.
-Specific tactics in this strategy include the adoption of industrial strength data tools like Jupyter and Julia Language, for specific science domain questions or training courses from organizations like Data Carpentry that engage a larger population to tackle data-driven challenges in science.
+New tools and methodologies are needed to accelerate data-driven research.
+Since 2014, we have focused on the creation, transfer and dissemination of readily usable innovative tools, knowledge and techniques for engaging in data-driven scientific research.
+Through this work, we have supported the development and adoption of industrial-strength data tools like Jupyter and Julia Language, and community engagement efforts from organizations like The Carpentries that engage a larger population to learn about and tackle data-driven challenges in science.
+We will continue supporting the development of improved software tools for natural science research through 2021, focusing on tools that are applicable across fields and institutions.

 You can learn more about this opportunity by visiting the funder's website.